Whitecap Resources (OTCMKTS:SPGYF) Price Target Raised to C$10.00

-Whitecap Resources (OTCMKTS:SPGYF) had its price target raised by BMO Capital Markets from C$9.00 to C$10.00 in a research report sent to investors on Wednesday morning, The Fly reports.
-BMO Capital Markets currently has an outperform rating on the stock.
+Whitecap Resources (OTCMKTS:SPGYF) had its target price raised by stock analysts at Stifel Nicolaus from C$9.00 to C$10.00 in a research note issued on Wednesday, The Fly reports.
+The brokerage presently has a “buy” rating on the stock.

-Several other research analysts have also recently commented on SPGYF.
-CIBC raised their target price on shares of Whitecap Resources from C$7.50 to C$9.00 and gave the stock an outperform rating in a report on Wednesday, July 14th.
-National Bank Financial raised their target price on shares of Whitecap Resources from C$10.00 to C$11.00 and gave the stock an outperform rating in a report on Wednesday, September 29th.
-Royal Bank of Canada increased their price target on shares of Whitecap Resources from C$8.50 to C$9.00 and gave the stock an outperform rating in a research report on Wednesday.
-Stifel Nicolaus increased their price target on shares of Whitecap Resources from C$8.25 to C$8.75 and gave the stock a buy rating in a research report on Monday, June 28th.
-Finally, Raymond James increased their price target on shares of Whitecap Resources from C$9.00 to C$10.00 and gave the stock a strong-buy rating in a research report on Friday, September 24th.
-One equities research analyst has rated the stock with a hold rating, seven have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-According to MarketBeat, the company presently has an average rating of Buy and an average price target of $8.92.
+SPGYF has been the topic of a number of other reports.
+CIBC increased their target price on shares of Whitecap Resources from C$7.50 to C$9.00 and gave the company an “outperform” rating in a research report on Wednesday, July 14th.
+National Bank Financial raised their target price on shares of Whitecap Resources from C$11.00 to C$12.00 and gave the stock an “outperform” rating in a research note on Thursday, October 7th.
+Scotiabank raised their target price on shares of Whitecap Resources from C$7.00 to C$7.50 and gave the stock a “sector perform” rating in a research note on Thursday, July 15th.
+Raymond James raised their target price on shares of Whitecap Resources from C$9.00 to C$10.00 and gave the stock a “strong-buy” rating in a research note on Friday, September 24th.
+Finally, BMO Capital Markets raised their price objective on shares of Whitecap Resources from C$9.00 to C$10.00 and gave the company an “outperform” rating in a research note on Wednesday, October 6th.
+One analyst has rated the stock with a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat, Whitecap Resources currently has an average rating of “Buy” and a consensus target price of $9.06.

 Whitecap Resources, Inc engages in the acquisition, development, and production of crude oil and natural gas.
 It focuses on the Boundary Lake, Valhalla, West Central Alberta, West Central Saskatchewan, and Southwest Saskatchewan.
 The company was founded by Grant B. Fagerheim on June 3, 2008 and is headquartered in Calgary, Canada.